Isotropic 3D topological phases with broken time reversal symmetry: Introduction

-\co{we devise isotropic models that break TRS and are topological} Motivated by the two above considerations, we ask whether it is possible to find a model hosting a topological phase protected only by spatial symmetries.
+\co{we devise isotropic models that break TRS and are topological} Motivated by the two above considerations, we ask whether it is possible to find a model hosting a non-interacting topological phase protected only by average continuous spatial symmetries.
 Because both TRS and average TRS protect topological phases, we additionally require that the desired model also breaks TRS on average.
-By designing a scalar, rather than a vector TRS breaking order, we answer positively to the above question.
-Specifically we demonstrate that the spatial symmetries present in 3D isotropic media protect topological phases, and that the amorphous realization of such a system is a statistical topological insulator phase.
+By designing a scalar, rather than a vector TRS breaking order using a random assembly of chiral magnetic molecules, we answer positively to the above question.
+Specifically we demonstrate that the average spatial symmetries present in 3D isotropic media protect topological phases even when TRS is systematically broken, and that the amorphous realization of such a system is a statistical topological insulator.
+This topological phase is analogous to crystalline mirror-Chern insulators, except that the isotropic system hosts gapless modes on any flat surface regardless of orientation.
+Furthermore, we identify a bulk higher-order electromagnetic response which distinguishes isotropic media with or without scalar TRS breaking.

 The organization of the manuscript is as follows.
 In Sec.~\ref{section:bond_and_salt} we formulate an isotropic continuum model where TRS is systematically broken.
-We present a microscopic Hamiltonian that replicates this model when assembled into a crystal structure, and we present results for the amorphous realization of this model.
-In Sec.~\ref{section:topological_properties} we demonstrate the topological nature of our models by formulating bulk invariants, examining surface dispersions, and analyzing transport of the topologically protected surface modes.
+We present a microscopic Hamiltonian originating from an amorphous network of chiral magnetic molecules that replicates this model.
+In Sec.~\ref{section:topological_properties} we demonstrate the topological nature of our model by formulating bulk invariants, examining surface dispersions, and analyzing transport of the topologically protected surface modes.
 As established in the study of statistical topological insulator phases, we show that the model localizes when its degrees of freedom are doubled.
 We conclude in Sec.~\ref{section:conclusion}.